vtbossss/ZeotapA2/README.md

 ### Usage

-- The home page displays real-time weather data fetched from the OpenWeatherMap API along with daily summaries.
+- The **Home Page** displays real-time weather data fetched from the OpenWeatherMap API, with updates occurring every minute along with daily summaries.
-- The Visualizations Page in this project provides graphical representations of weather data trends.
+- The **Visualizations Page** provides graphical representations of weather data trends, allowing users to analyze patterns visually.
-- Background tasks for daily summaries run at 11:59 PM (configurable in Celery).
+- Background tasks for generating daily summaries run at **11:59 PM** (configurable in Celery), ensuring the latest data is processed and stored in Sqlite database present in project directory(db.sqlite3).
+- **Dominant Weather Condition**: This is determined by analyzing the weather conditions recorded for the day.
+The application counts the occurrences of each weather condition (from the `main` field) and identifies the condition with the highest count.
+-- **check for alerts(current_temp, weather_condition, city_name)**:
+  - Checks if the current temperature exceeds a predefined threshold (35°C) or if the weather condition is among those that trigger alerts (e.g., Rain, Thunderstorm).
+  - Generates alerts based on these conditions.

 ### Visualizations

-The app uses **Plotly** to display weather trends, such as temperature changes and humidity levels.
+The app uses **Plotly** to display weather trends, such as daily average temperature.
 You can access the visualizations at `/visualizations/`.

 ### Design Choices